 Offer Requests on Cart Page

-Selecting the “Cart Page” type from the “Make an Offer Configuration“, you can allow the buyers to add “make an offer” products (of multiple sellers) to the cart page and let them request quotes to each seller (whose products are added to the cart) in a go.
+Selecting the “Cart Page” type from the “Make an Offer Configuration“.
+You can allow the buyers to add “make an offer” products (of multiple sellers) to the cart page.
+So they can request quotes to each seller (whose products are added to the cart) in a go.

-Now, with this, a request goes out to all the different sellers that this specific buyer wants more information on their “Make an offer” products.
+Now, a request will go out to sellers that this buyer wants more information on their “Make an offer” products.

 The sellers will be receiving the request quotes from different buyers and will contact them outside the app.